etherkit/Si5351Arduino/README.md

 This means that if any output is greater than 112.5 MHz (900 MHz/8), then this output frequency sets one of the VCO frequencies.

-To put this in other words, if you want to manually set the PLL and wish to have an output frequency greater than 112.5 MHz, then the choice of PLL frequency is dictated by the choice of output frequency, and will need to be an even multiple of 4, 6, or 8.
+To put this in other words, if you want to manually set the PLL and wish to have an output frequency greater than 110 MHz (changed in this library from the stated 112.5 MHz due to stability issues which were noticed), then the choice of PLL frequency is dictated by the choice of output frequency, and will need to be an even multiple of 4, 6, or 8.

 Further Details
 ---------------